Non-separable Models with High-dimensional Data

-Assumption \ref{ass:approx}.1 is the same as Assumption 6.1(a) in \cite {BCFH13}.
-Assumption \ref{ass:approx}.2 requires that $\nu _{t}(x)$, $\phi _{t,u}(x)$, and $f_{t}(x)$ are approximately sparse, i.e., they can be well-approximated by using at most $s$ elements of $b(x)$.
+Assumption \ref{ass:approx}.1 is common for cross-sectional observations.
+Assumption \ref{ass:approx}.2 is the same as Assumption 6.1(a) in \cite {BCFH13}.
+Assumption \ref{ass:approx}.3 requires that $\nu _{t}(x)$, $\phi _{t,u}(x)$, and $F_{t}(x)$ are approximately sparse, i.e., they can be well-approximated by using at most $s$ elements of $b(x)$.
 This approximate sparsity condition is common in the literature on high-dimensional data (see, e.g., \cite{BCFH13}).
-Assumption \ref{ass:approx}.3 and \ref {ass:approx}.4 specify how well the approximations are in terms of $ L_{P_{n},2}$ and $L_{P,\infty }$ norms.
-The exact rates are not the same as those in \cite{BCFH13} since the approximations in this paper are local in $ T=t$.
-If the models for $\nu_t(\cdot)$, $\phi_{t,u}(\cdot)$, and the density $f_t(\cdot)$ are correctly specified and exactly sparse, i.e., the coefficients of all but $s$ regressors are zero, then there are no approximate errors.
-This implies $r_t^f(\cdot)$, $r_{t,u}^{\nu}(\cdot)$, and $r_{t,u}^\phi(\cdot)$ equal to zero so that Assumption \ref{ass:approx}.3 and \ref{ass:approx}.4 hold automatically.
-In the case of sieve estimation, $ X$ is finite dimensional and $b(X)$ is just a sequence of sieve bases of $X$ .
-Then $s = p$ and $r_t^f(\cdot)$, $r_{t,u}^{\nu}(\cdot)$, and $ r_{t,u}^\phi(\cdot)$ are the sieve approximation bias.
-In this case, \ref {ass:approx}.2 and \ref{ass:approx}.4 can be verified under some smoothness conditions (see, e.g., \cite{C07}).
+Assumption \ref{ass:approx}.4 and \ref {ass:approx}.5 specify how well the approximations are in terms of $ L_{\mathbb{P}_n,2}$ and $L_{\mathbb{P}, \infty }$ norms.
+The exact rate for $r_t^F(X)$ follows \cite{BCFH13}.
+The rates for $r_{t,u}^\nu(X)$ and $r_{t,u}^\phi(X)$ are different from that for $r_t^F(X)$ because their approximations are local in $ T=t$.
+If the models for $\nu_t(\cdot)$, $\phi_{t,u}(\cdot)$, and $F_t(\cdot)$ are correctly specified and exactly sparse, i.e., the coefficients for all but $s$ regressors are zero, then there are no approximate errors.
+This implies $r_t^F(\cdot)$, $r_{t,u}^{\nu}(\cdot)$, and $r_{t,u}^\phi(\cdot)$ equal to zero so that Assumption \ref{ass:approx}.4 and \ref{ass:approx}.5 hold automatically.
+In the sieve estimation, $ X$ is finite dimensional and $b(X)$ is just a sequence of sieve bases of $X$ .
+Then $r_t^F(\cdot)$, $r_{t,u}^{\nu}(\cdot)$, and $ r_{t,u}^\phi(\cdot)$ are the sieve approximation bias.
+Assumptions \ref {ass:approx}.3 and \ref{ass:approx}.4 can be verified under some smoothness conditions (see, e.g., \cite{C07}).